What is Chainlink (LINK)?

 TLDR

-Chainlink (LINK) is a decentralized oracle network that securely connects blockchains to real-world data and external systems, enabling smart contracts to interact with off-chain information.
+Chainlink is the industry-standard decentralized oracle network that securely connects blockchains to real-world data, other blockchains, and existing enterprise systems, enabling advanced smart contracts and the onchain economy.

 Deep Dive